ENERGY STAR metrics update – August 2018

-ENERGY STAR scoring metrics are set to update in 2018
+The ENERGY STAR scoring metrics were updated in 2018

 The EPA is in “the market transformation business”; as such, when the market moves, they raise the bar for ENERGY STAR scoring.
-The current ENERGY STAR scoring system is based on old data and, with the introduction of revolutionary new technology and a widespread paradigm shift toward sustainability in real estate operations, it’s time to adapt the process to these new factors.
+The previous ENERGY STAR scoring system was based on old data and, with the introduction of revolutionary new technology and a widespread paradigm shift toward sustainability in real estate operations, it’s time to adapt the process to these new factors.

-ENERGY STAR scoring for the last 14 years has been based on the results of the 2003 Commercial Buildings Energy Consumption Survey (CBECS), which is conducted by the Energy Information Administration (EIA).
+ENERGY STAR scoring for the last 14 years was based on the results of the 2003 Commercial Buildings Energy Consumption Survey (CBECS), which is conducted by the Energy Information Administration (EIA).
 However, the long-term trend of energy use in the US has been relatively stable over the last 30 years, and 2012 had a lower aggregate energy intensity compared to 2003.
-As such, the 2003 data used by the EPA is from a time when the nation was less efficient, and it’s important to update the data used for benchmarking to make it representative of present-day trends.
-Starting in 2018, the updated scoring metrics will be based on data from the 2012 CBECS, which is more relevant to the current nationwide performance of properties.
+As such, the 2003 data used by the EPA was from a time when the nation was less efficient, and it’s important to update the data used for benchmarking to make it representative of present-day trends.
+With the 2018 update, the scoring metrics are now based on data from the 2012 CBECS, which is more relevant to the current nationwide property performance.

-Along with the new data that will be used, the EPA is also updating their electric source factor, which will have an effect on all building types.
+Along with the new data that will be used, the EPA also updated their electric source factor, which will affect all building types.
 EIA publications are changing how renewable energy sources, which increase power grid efficiency by about 10%, are factored into the score.
 The ENERGY STAR score of a property could increase or decrease depending on the building’s fuel-mix ratio.

 How will I be affected?

-The EPA estimates the updated scoring metrics will, on average, impact the following property types:
+The EPA estimated the updated scoring metrics will, on average, impact the following property types:

 - Offices: -8 points